Ryan1729/twisted-fish/README.md

 As of this writing, the implementation is not complete.
 This project was started from [this template](https://github.com/Ryan1729/cross-platform-template).

+Looking back at this after a while, I think finishing this needs a different approach than what I had been doing.
+In particular, it seems like a software design approach is needed to make it less complicated to support countering things with the Divine Intervention card.
+I think a good way to figure out how to do that properly is to experiemnt with a new game that doesn't have all the baggage.coplication of this one.
+The description of that game is [here](docs/Count-your-counters-README.md).
+That said, I am likely to work on other projects before coming back to work on this one.

 ## WASM version

 ### Running locally